Effectively safeguarding electrical generators.

 - Energy stored in the field coil – the energy stored in the field winding, which is to be dissipated in the Metrosil unit

-Consideration of the protection voltage and dissipated energy should also be made in relation to the three phase short circuit currents (this may be up to three times the magnitude of the maximum discharge current).
+Consideration of the protection voltage and dissipated energy should also be made in relation to the three phase short circuit currents (this may be up to several times the magnitude of the maximum discharge current).
 To select the most appropriate configuration for your excitation system, please contact our customer services team with the above parameters.